msmiley/cloud9-go/README.md

 # Cloud9 Docker Image for go Development

-Includes go 1.7.4 running on Debian Jessie with working code completion and debugging.
+Includes go1.8 running on Debian Jessie with working code completion and debugging.
 Cloud9 workspace is set up as the GOPATH with empty bin/pkg/src folders.

 ## Run the container with defaults